AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 **Parameters:**

 * CAPTION: A short description of the activity.
-* DURATION: The duration of the activity in minutes.
+* DURATION: The duration of the activity in ISO Time Format: HH:mm:ss.
 * DISTANCE: The distance of the activity in meters.
 It must be a positive number.
 * DATETIME: The date and time of the start of the activity.
 It must follow the ISO Date Time Format: yyyy-MM-dd HH:mm.
 * ELEVATION: The elevation gain of a run or cycle in meters.
 It must be a number.